linuxgurugamer/CraftImport/README.md

-# CraftImport
+# CraftImport (CI)

-A small mod to import a craft file from either a website or a local file into the current game
+A mod to import craft files into the current game